MrAliSalehi/Bale.Net/README.md

 other methods perform the same way, they all accept a `Media`, and you fill it the same way.

 you can also read my [tests](https://github.com/MrAliSalehi/Bale.Net/tree/master/Bale.Net.NUnit/InterfaceTests) to see the methods in action.

+## TODO

+- implement retry policy for the http client
+- documentation for types
+- abstractions for update handling
+- more unit tests